How to Build a DIY Raspberry Pi UPS Battery Backup System

 Raspberry Pi DIY UPS

-A mobile phone power bank is ideal as it already has a USB charger in and typically a micro USB out so in the most basic form all that is required is to plug the mains adaptor into the power bank and the power bank into the Raspberry Pi.
-Depending on the capacity of the power bank you may get a few minutes to several hours of use from the battery.
-Some of the newer ultra-high batteries may even last days, but I'd recommend anything over 4,000 mA.
+A mobile phone power bank is ideal as it already has a USB charger and typically a micro USB out.
+In the most basic form, all that is required is to plug the main adaptor into the power bank and the power bank into the Raspberry Pi.
+Depending on the capacity of the power bank, you may get a few minutes to several hours of battery use.
+Some newer ultra-high batteries may even last days, but I'd recommend anything over 4,000 mA.
+This straightforward setup makes the DIY UPS project a breeze for anyone.

-Some power banks are not suitable to be plugged in continuously.
-Make sure to check that the power bank has suitable overcharge protection and can regulate internal temperature.
+Some power banks cannot be plugged in continuously.
+Ensure the power bank has suitable overcharge protection and can regulate internal temperature.
 This will help prevent damage to the power bank batteries and prolong their life.

 Raspberry Pi DIY UPS